thepartly/reflectapi/docs/src/how-to/generics.md

 ## Next Steps

-- Learn about [Working with Tagged Enums](./tagged-enums.md) for discriminated union patterns
-- Explore [Working with Custom Types](./custom-types.md) for strong typing strategies
+- Learn about [Working with Custom Types](./custom-types.md) for strong typing strategies
-- See [Validation and Error Handling](./validation.md) for generic error patterns